 In addition to understanding the basics of an Advantage plan, you should also consider the benefits you’ll get and how to maximize them.
 Between your Evidence of Coverage (EOC), Virtual Care access and preventative care options, you have a plethora of resources under your plan.

-If you’re feeling like a Medicare Advantage plan is the right choice for you, you have the option to change your plan during the annual enrollment period (AEP), which typically runs every year during the fall through early December.
-Further information on Medicare Advantage can be found on the official Medicare website.
+If you’re feeling like a Medicare Advantage plan is the right choice for you, you have the option to change your plan during the annual enrollment period (AEP), which typically runs every year from Oct.
+15 to Dec.
+7. Further information on Medicare Advantage can be found on the official Medicare website.
 Learn more about Priority Health plans here.